averycrespi/yovec/docs/guide.md

 ## Imports

 The `import` statement imports external values from YOLOL.

-Every value must be a valid number.
+An external value must be a valid number.
+Importing a string causes undefined behaviour.

 Imported names must not include uppercase letters, and must be valid [YOLOL identifiers](https://wiki.starbasegame.com/index.php/YOLOL#Variables).

-Externals must be prefixed with `$` when used.
+Imported names must be prefixed with `$` when used.

 ```
 import n